googleapis/gax-java/RELEASING.md

 Publish the release
 -------------------
 * Run ```./gradlew finalizeRelease```
+  * Note: this will release **ALL** versions that have been staged to Sonatype: if you have staged versions you do not intend to release, remove these first from the [Nexus Repository Manager](https://oss.sonatype.org/) by logging in (upper right) and browsing staging repositories (left panel)
 * It will take some time (~10 min to ~8 hours) for the package to transition

 Bump development version